curtiss18/fiduciasecure/QUICK_REFERENCE.md

 5. **Compliance**: Built for SOC 2, SEC/FINRA requirements

 ## When Starting New Conversation
-1. Provide the context prompt from `fiducia-context-prompt`
+1. Copy/paste the entire content from `CONTEXT_PROMPT.md`
 2. Mention current working area
 3. Reference any specific files if needed
 4. Specify what feature to work on next